USS Porterfield: 1945

 Later that day, Porterfield was ordered with Task Force 54, to intercept units of the Japanese fleet, including the battleship Yamato, which were steaming toward Okinawa.
-Porterfield returned to Okinawa, continuing on screening and bombardment duty during which she claimed two more Japanese aircraft shot down.
+Porterfield returned to Okinawa, where she continued screening and bombardment duty during which she claimed two more Japanese aircraft shot down.

 On April 12, another heavy air attack materialized.
 Porterfield, in the leading screen position in her formation, met the attackers, which included about 10 bombers and torpedo planes.
 With one of her five-inch (127 mm) guns out of commission, she threw up a tremendous amount of fire, claiming four aircraft.
 Four more were brought down as they proceeded over Porterfield to the main units.
 Two managed to crash into ships, one hitting a destroyer and another into a battleship.
 Porterfield continued her fire support, claiming another enemy aircraft before being forced to return to the rear area due to damage to an engine.
-Upon arriving in Saipan, the she was immediately ordered back to Okinawa as a convoy escort.
+Upon arriving in Saipan, she was immediately ordered back to Okinawa as a convoy escort.

 Early in May, she was ordered back to Ulithi where she remained until 20 June, when she got underway for Okinawa, only to find that the engine previously damaged was still inoperative.
 On 4 July Porterfield was ordered back to the Puget Sound Navy Yard.
 The ship arrived at the Puget Sound Navy Yard on 24 July and was still undergoing repairs at the end of the war.
 On 27 September she reported to the Pacific Fleet and on 3 October got underway for San Diego for decommissioning.